CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```text
 s3cmd -h
 ```

-If you use Allas on Puhti or Taito, all required packages and software are already installed, and you can proceed to the section [s3cmd with supercomputers](#s3cmd-with-supercomputers).
-You can skip the installation chapter _Getting started with s3cmd_ below.
+If you use Allas on Puhti, all required packages and software are already installed.
+In this case you can skip the installation chapter _Getting started with s3cmd_ below and proceed to the section [s3cmd with supercomputers](#s3cmd-with-supercomputers).

 ## Getting started with s3cmd